- University of Cincinnati College of Law, J.D., 2008

 - Admitted to practice law only in the states listed above.

 Jessica is an associate in the Vorys Cincinnati office and a member of the litigation group.
-She practices general and complex civil litigation and has represented parties in commercial disputes, fiduciary litigation, constitutional claims, and intellectual property litigation.
+She practices general and complex civil litigation and has represented parties in commercial disputes, fiduciary litigation, class actions, constitutional claims, and intellectual property litigation.
 Jessica has significant experience with fiduciary disputes, including shareholder derivative actions.
 She also has experience defending corporations in cases brought under the Federal False Claims Act by the government or whistleblowers.
-She also has experience with online reputation and brand protection issues, including product diversion and trademark infringement.
 Jessica has represented large corporations and small businesses in both federal and state court.

 Her notable experience includes:

 - Obtaining summary judgment in favor of a financial institution on claims of breach of fiduciary duty where damages were estimated at nearly $1 billion

 - Successful appeal to the Ohio Court of Appeals on constitutional claims